scripting-drafts/wgetlinks/README.md

 # wgetlinks
-Fetch download links and filenames from url and wget them.
+Fetch download links and filenames from URLs and wget them.

 This file lacks the wget function.
 Meanwhile you can test it to print the list of URLs and filenames.
 You just have to write your URL regex to the filename finder located at regex.findall().